LeonardoPoliti/LB1-project-Kunitz-HMM/README.md

 The python script was used for the final evaluation and visualization of the performance of the models.

-More information can be found in the paper: LINK
+More detailed information can be found in the project report: LB1_hmmKunitz_report.pdf